|Packages Available||Fee (RM) |

 A5: Director’s fees are assessed in the year that a director received the payments.

 A7: Generally, foreign source income received by individual is not subjected to Malaysia income tax.
-However, it is subjected to tax if your income was accrued in or derived from Malaysia, as a result of employment exercised in Malaysia, regardless of whether it is paid in Malaysia or outside Malaysia.
+However, it is subjected to tax if your income was accrued in or derived from Malaysia, as a result of employment exercised in Malaysia, regardless of whether it is paid in Malaysia or outside Malaysia or the location of the employer situated in.

 In addition, your overseas employment income will be subjected to income tax if your overseas employment is incidental to your Malaysia employment.
 That is, as part of your work here, you need to travel overseas.